apache/spark-website/downloads.md

 4. Verify this release using the <span id="sparkDownloadVerify"></span> and [project release KEYS](https://downloads.apache.org/spark/KEYS).

-Note that, Spark 2.x is pre-built with Scala 2.11 except version 2.4.2, which is pre-built with Scala 2.12.
-Spark 3.0+ is pre-built with Scala 2.12.
+Note that Spark 3 is pre-built with Scala 2.12 in general and Spark 3.2+ provides additional pre-built distribution with Scala 2.13.

 ### Link with Spark
 Spark artifacts are [hosted in Maven Central](https://search.maven.org/search?q=g:org.apache.spark).
 You can add a Maven dependency with the following coordinates: